20LitersAdmin/filterbuildscheduler/README.md

   - don't want bars on dashboard
   - Part, Material, Component, Technolgy: manage images
   - Handles Assemblies?
-- Item#show
-  - history
+  - Show item history in show / edit
+- `Component#weeks_to_out` should traverse downward
+- Calculate how many more items can be made:
+  - Parts.where(made_from_materials: true)
-  - quantities per tech
+  - Components
-  - assembly trees
+  - Technologies
-- Inventory#show?
-Or Inventory#index? or new page
-  - Jereme needs a snapshot of what he had on inventory at a given date: use closest-without-going-over history record
-  - If not Inventory#index, what should Inventory#index be used for

 #### After 1st deployment:
 * Migrate the db